-If unable to remove foreign body, cover eye and notify parent and advise further medical attention.
-EYES- Infections Assess for discharge, redness, lid swelling, node- involvement, itching, etc. Assess for any recent eye trauma.
+If making to some the foundary harder account of the second of the secon If unable to remove foreign body, cover eye and notify parent and advise further medical attention.
+EYES- Infections Assess for discharge, redness, lid swelling, node-involvement, itching, etc. Assess for any recent eye trauma.
 If conjunctivitis looks likely, notify parent/guardian and urge prompt medical care.
 Exclusion from school for possible conjunctivitis, at discretion of school nurse.
 Advise against mascara, eye liner, contacts when eyes are irritated.
 Advise cleaning of glasses.
 EYES- Wounds/Bruises Apply ice/cold pack to prevent hemorrhage Apply eye patch, as needed, Assess for visual compromise.
 Notify parent/guardian and suggest medical attention, as needed.
 FAINTING Keep student lying flat with knees bent until recovered.
 Loosen clothing around neck and waist.
-May use Ammonia inhalant, as needed.Check Vital Signs.
+May use Ammonia inhalant, as needed.
+Check Vital Signs.
 Give nothing by mouth.
 Apply cool compress to head.
-Notify parent and a drive for the second Notify parent and advise further medical attention, if needed.
+Notify parent and advise further medical attention, if needed.
 FEVER Conduct physical assessment of student Inquire about recent history of any illnesses and about student status over past 24 hours.
 Inquire about any medication taken before coming to school.
 Assess onset of symptoms and current family illnesses.
 Exclude from school if fever is 100 degrees or more.
 Notify parent.
-RACTURE- Simple Keep person warm and in comfortable position. racture Obtain history of incident.
-945 Apply cold pack over affected area.
+FRACTURE- Simple Fracture Keep person warm and in comfortable position.
+Obtain history of incident.
+Apply cold pack over affected area.
 Be careful not to move injured part in a manner that would cause further injury.
-Notify parent/guardian and advise prompt medical care.
-FOR TRANSPORTATION- immobilize with splint or sling- 1.
+Notify parent/guardian and advise prompt medical care. i i FOR TRANSPORTATION- immobilize with splint or sling- 1.
 IF LEG INJURY- avoid weight bearing.
 2. IF BACK INJURY- call ambulance